-During AY 2019-2020, the Construction Management Advisory Board (CMAB) reviewed two courses in accordance with the Advisory Board Course/SLO Review Schedule published in Appendix K of the ACCE Self-Study.
-The courses slated for review in Spring of 2020 were moved to fall 2020 because of COVD-19.
+During AY 2020-2021, the Construction Management Advisory Board (CMAB) reviewed four courses in accordance with the Advisory Board Course/SLO Review Schedule.
+This is in slight modification to Appendix K of the 2016 ACCE Self-Study because the courses slated for review in spring of 2020 were moved to fall 2020 because of COVD-19.

-In fall 2019, the CMAB Curriculum Subcommittee reviewed TCM 267 - Statics and TCM 425 - Construction Planning and Scheduling.
+In fall 2020, the CMAB Curriculum Subcommittee reviewed TCM 122 - Construction Materials and Methods and TCM 427 - Construction Equipment Management.
 A summary of the feedback for each course is listed below: